rarora7777/curve-on-surface-drawing-vr/README.md

 Available soon (by Sep 2021).

-Pre-processing code (MATLAB) and C++ source for the Phong protection DLL are available at https://github.com/rarora7777/smooth-closest-point.
+Pre-processing code (MATLAB) and C++ source for the Phong projection DLL are available at https://github.com/rarora7777/smooth-closest-point.